tmarcu/clear-linux-documentation/source/tutorials/bare-metal-install/bare-metal-install.rst

 Once the image has been decompressed and copied to the USB drive, you can remove the USB drive from the system and move it to your target system.

+.. _install-on-target:

 Install Clear Linux on your target system
 =========================================

-The USB drive that was created in the previous step has been formatted as a UEFI boot device.
+The created USB drive has been formatted as a UEFI boot device.
 Our target system has a hard drive installed containing a single primary partition.
 The target system needs a wired Internet connection with DHCP.

 Follow these steps to install |CL| on the target system: